Freedom of Information

-The types of documents that are exempt include: Policy documents before 1 January 1987
+Policy documents before 1 January 1987

 You can discuss your FOI application with the council’s FOI Officers prior to lodging a request.
 We can provide you with an application form by asking at the Council offices or you may download the application “FOI Request for Access form” from State Records Website via the link HERE

 If you do not wish to use an application form you can make an FOI request by ensure it:

 - is in writing